Notice from the Board of Directors

 Dear Dharma Members and Friends:

 We are continuing our Sunday Dharma gatherings at Kaneohe Higashi Hongwanji with a monthly format which will include: interpersonal exchanges; Question and Answer sessions on Buddhist concepts; guest speakers; and discussions on Shin Buddhism literature.
+We also ask for your inputs and areas of interest so we may better serve you.

-Stay tuned for more information.
 Looking forward to your active support and participation.

 All are welcome!